MRPHarris/SampleQueue/README.md

 The others (e.g. % transmission PCT, blank XYY BEM) will be added in a subsequent release.

+## OS Compatibility

+The underlying code used for file management (copying, renaming) in **SampleQueue** was written using on a machine running Windows.
+The package has not been tested on Mac or Linux.

 ## Installation

 To get access to the functions in **SampleQueue**, simply use the